 Educational scholarships are offered for one year and valued at up to $3000.
 All payments to the student are made on submission of receipts or invoices.

-Applicants are selected for interviews in November with candidates notified of the outcome before the end of the year.
+Applicants are selected for interviews in early November with candidates notified of the outcome before the end of the month.

 “All I can think of is: I’ve made it.
 And it was all because of the support I had from my school, teachers, my family and friends and of course the Mentor Support Network.
 Sometimes all we need is that extra bit of help to keep us going.”
 Arlene.